adrianabreu/dailynasapicsbot/README.md

 Since I really like almost everyone of then and I share them with my friends, I decided to create this bot.

-It justs download a JSON through the api once per day (using a cron like for node), and then sends: The title, the normal pic as photo and the hd pic as document to a telegram channel.
+It justs download a JSON through the api once per day (using cron on openshift), and then sends: The title, the normal pic as photo and the hd pic as a document to a telegram channel.

 ## Usage